HdkTkhs/Vmol/README.md

   be safely omitted for the sole purpose to perform the KS-DFT calculation.

 # Usage
+The specification of the real-space cell containing the uniform grids is provided in the include file 'QMpara.i'.

 # Input files
 Running 'Vmol' requires the following input files;